When Do I Need Replacement Windows?

 - Getting energy-efficient window treatments, such as honeycomb shades

-However, if you’re observing large airflow even when your windows are down, it may be time to replace your windows.
+However, if you’re observing big airflow even when your windows are down, it may be time to replace your windows.

 Your Windows Need Repair or Don’t Work Correctly

-It’s not a great sign if your window frames seem spongy.
-This indicates the frame has been subject to water damage and is starting to rot, which might lead to major issues with your windows.
-You may experience trouble opening, closing and locking your windows if this is going on.
+It’s not a positive sign if your window frames appear spongy.
+This is a sign the frame has been subject to water damage and is starting to rot, which might lead to major issues with your windows.
+You could run into trouble opening, closing and locking your windows if this is going on.

-Another symptom that your windows require replacement is condensation.
-Occasional condensation is common, including on the exterior from dew or on the interior from humidity.
-Having said that, if you’re noticing condensation between panes of glass, the seals have potentially failed.
+Another symptom that your windows should be replaced is condensation.
+Occasional condensation is expected, such as on the exterior from dew or on the interior from humidity.
+At the same time, if you’re observing condensation between panes of glass, the seals have probably failed.

-In either case, you should begin planning to replace your windows in the immediate future.
+In either case, you should get started planning to replace your windows in the immediate future.